speedshop/speedshop/_posts/2015-5-27-100-ms-to-glass-with-rails-and-turbolinks.md

 This bad boy shows you, in flamegraph format, exactly where each of your 100ms goes.
 Read up on Google's documentation on exactly how to use this tool, and exactly what means what, but it'll give you a great idea of which parts of your Javascript are slowing down your page.

-### Rethinking Turbolinks 3's progress bar

-Turbolinks 3 introduces a progress bar to the top of the page (you can see it in action at this demo here).
-When building my TodoMVC implementation, I noticed that this progress bar actually *increased* perceived load times in sub-200 ms interactions.
-I'm not sure what it is about it - perhaps my brain is just wired to think that an interaction is slow whenever it sees a progress bar or a spinner.

-[Turbolinks exposes a public API for the progress bar](https://github.com/rails/turbolinks#progress-bar) - hopefully, someone will hack together a way to hide the progress bar until a preset amount of time has passed - say, 250ms.

 ### Non-RESTful redirects

 100ms-to-glass is *not* a lot of time.
 In most cases, you may not even have time to redirect.
 Consider this typical bit of Rails controller logic: